 WASHINGTON — Congress continues to move toward support for the protection of legal marijuana states, and more Americans agree with that stance.

-In a recent poll that has been conducted at Quinnipiac University, the results revealed that up to 74% of Americans believe that states with legal marijuana should be protected from prosecution.
+In a recent poll that has been conducted at Quinnipiac University, the results revealed that up to 74% of Americans believe that states with legal marijuana should be protected from prosecution and we also have a investigation hotline for you to consult on.
 Only 20% of the respondents expressed their opposition and 6% had no response.

 The same survey also revealed that a higher number of Americans are in favor of legalizing marijuana.
 Nonetheless, the majority were not sure whether legalization is good for the state of not.
 With the increasing number of supporters of weed legalization, it is also expected that there will be an increase in demand for marijuana growing equipment, including air filtration systems designed to generate better air quality.